pepoospina/microdemocracies/contracts/README.md

-### Micro(r)evolutions
+### Microdemocracies

-Smart-Contracts for Micro(r)evolutions.com.
+Smart-Contracts for Microdemocracies.com.
 There is an ugly dependency to ../app using a symbolic link.